jgmorenow/Firewalls/README.md

 <h2>Installing iptables</h2>

-<b>I've already built a standard Ubuntu server, so now I can start configuring its iptable firewall.
+<b>I've already built a standard Ubuntu server, so now I can start configuring its iptables firewall.

 Recent Ubuntu systems have iptables installed by default but we can always check by running the following command:
 </b>